nstgt/bgpbully/README.md

 2020/04/05 22:24:30 closing connection to 127.0.0.1:179
 ```

-You'll see GoBGP establish BGP peer with bgpdbully, and receive routes from it.
+You'll see GoBGP establish BGP peer with bgpbully, and receive routes from it.

 ```
 $ gobgp neighbor